 Conduct a public hearing to receive comments on the draft code amendments to the Kirkland Zoning Code (KZC) (see Attachment 1).
-After conclusion of the public hearing, staff recommends that the Houghton Community Council (HCC) discuss any matters of interest prior to Planning Commission (PC) deliberations.
+After conclusion of the public hearing, staff recommends that the Houghton Community Council (HCC) discuss any matters of interest and make a recommendation to the Planning Commission (PC).
 Staff recommends that the PC deliberate and make a recommendation to the City Council.
-The City Council is anticipated to consider and take action on the recommendation of the PC on September 15.
+The City Council is anticipated to consider and take action on the recommendation of the PC on October 6.